Liz Jansen Bio

-Healer, author, and motorcycle aficionado Liz Jansen combines her artistic mediums to create stories that inspire readers to embark on their own journey of self-discovery.
+Healer, author, and motorcycle aficionado Liz Jansen combines her artistic mediums to create stories and experiences that inspire readers to embark on their own journey of self-discovery.
 No helmet or jacket required.

 Liz Jansen was born into a German Mennonite culture, the granddaughter of Russian refugees.
 She’s a healer, writer, and motorcycle aficionado.